toba-madamori/Ecommerce-Store-Api/README.md

 #### Future Plans:

-This includes adding a very comprehensive suite of tests for the application Real-time customer service app
+Real-time customer service app

 Cron job to automatically delete carts that have been inactive for a number of days